elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 #### APM

-The required `apm` block supports the following:
+The optional `apm` block supports the following:

-* `topology` - (Required) Topology element which can be set multiple times to compose complex topologies.
+* `topology` - (Optional) Topology element which can be set multiple times to compose complex topologies.
 * `elasticsearch_cluster_ref_id` - (Optional) This field references the ref_id of the deployment Elasticsearch cluster, it is best left to the default value (Defaults to `main-elasticsearch`).
 * `ref_id` - (Optional) ref_id to set on the APM resource.
 It is best left to the default value (Defaults to `main-apm`).
 * `config` (Optional) APM settings which will be applied to all topologies unless overridden on the topology element.

 ##### Topology

-The required `apm.topology` block supports the following:
+The optional `apm.topology` block supports the following:

-* `instance_configuration_id` - (Required) Instance Configuration ID from the deployment template.
+* `instance_configuration_id` - (Optional) Instance Configuration ID from the deployment template.
 By default, it will use the deployment template default instance configuration, but it can be changed.
+See top level note on `regions and deployment templates`.
+There's no need to change this value since Kibana only has one _instance type_.
-* `memory_per_node` - (Optional) Amount of memory (RAM) per node in the "<size in GB>g" notation.
-When omitted, it will default to the amount set in the deployment template.
+* `size` - (Optional) Amount of memory (RAM) per topology element in the "<size in GB>g" notation.
+When omitted, it will default to the deployment template value.
+* `size_resource` - (Optional) Type of resource the size is being assigned to.
+(Defaults to `"memory"`).
 * `zone_count` - (Optional) Number of zones that the APM deployment will span.
 This is used to set HA.
-When omitted, it will default to the amount set in the deployment template.
+When omitted, it will default to the deployment template value.
 * `config` (Optional) APM settings which will be applied at the topology level.

 ##### Config